wasmCloud/wasmcloud.com/docs/cli/stop.md

 description: "wash stop command reference"
 ---

-`wash stop` allows you to stop an actor, provider or a host.
-The user may specify if they want to stop an actor or a provider and pass the OCI reference of that entity to the command.
-To specify a host to stop the actor or provider, pass the host ID using the `--host-id` flag.
+`wash stop` allows you to stop a component, provider or a host.
+The user may specify if they want to stop a component or a provider and pass the OCI reference of that entity to the command.
+To specify a host to stop the component or provider, pass the host ID using the `--host-id` flag.
 Following are the available subcommads:

-- `actor`
+- `component`
 - `provider`
 - `host`

-### `actor`
+### `component`
-Stop an actor running in a host
+Stop an component running in a host

 #### Usage
 ```
-wash stop actor <host-id> <actor-id>
+wash stop component <host-id> <component-id>
 ```

 ### `provider`